 |---|---|---|---|

-The Organizational Traps That Lock In the Paradox
+The Org Traps That Lock In the Paradox

-Why the gap between individual and team metrics persists even after leaders notice it.
+Why the gap persists even after leaders see it in the data.

-The bottleneck shift problem is not primarily a technical problem — it is a measurement and incentive problem.
+The bottleneck shift is not primarily a technical problem.
+It is a measurement and incentive problem.
 Three organizational dynamics keep teams stuck in the paradox even when the data is clearly showing it.

 Individual developers are rewarded for shipping code, not for managing review queues